DRONES FOR INSURANCE CLAIM INSPECTIONS

-Insurance companies have been flocking towards drones in 2017.
-Spurred on by catastrophic damage from hurricanes Harvey and Irma hitting the southeastern United States, drones have been given an international stage to truly showcase their effectiveness.
+Images of the property to be insured can be obtained prior to providing coverage.
+Spurred by catastrophic damage from recent hurricanes and other weather events in the United States alone, drones have been given an international stage to truly showcase their effectiveness.

-In the wake of these disasters, drones were deployed in mass not just for insurance companies to help speed up claims but also for search and rescue efforts.
-A drone can survey roof damage in real-time and relay data to a claims agent’s phone, tablet computer, or any device with a WiFi connection.
-Using a drone to inspect a building after a loss is not only safer, but also more efficient.
-By deploying a drone, adjusters and underwriters can obtain the information they need approximately 10 times faster than before.
+In the wake of these disasters, drones can be deployed not just for insurance companies to help speed up claims, but also for search and rescue efforts.
+Using a drone to inspect a building after a loss, adjusters and underwriters can obtain the information they need in a fraction of the time it would have taken before.
 In addition, drones can be operated at a much lower per-hour cost than manned inspection vehicles and offer the ability to collect data on a pre-programmed repeatable track, providing consistency in the inspection data and process.

-Whether you’re inspecting a new building or investigating an insurance claim, it’s important to capture accurate data quickly.
-Drone mapping is a powerful new tool for inspection — allowing you to safely and easily capture a high-resolution aerial view of a site in minutes.
-Back in the office, or out in the field, it’s easy to analyze high-fidelity reconstructions of sites, make measurements and share comments to help you make better and faster decisions.
-After a disaster, it’s important to clean up and rebuild, but it’s also critical to capture the site as it is so that the damage can be assessed.
-Drone mapping gives insurance companies a fast, easy way of accurately documenting the scene, preserving key details while letting the process of clean-up and reconstruction begin as quickly as possible.
+Drone mapping is a powerful new tool for inspections.
+A thorough mapping flight allows you to capture hundreds or even thousands of high-resolution images of all four vertical facades of the structure you are inspecting.
+Additionally, images capture not only the finite detail of all vertical and horizontal surfaces but each image includes geo-referenced data location for easier analysis.
+Back in the office, or out in the field, it’s easy to analyze these highly detailed building survey maps, make measurements, and share comments to help you make better and quicker decisions.
+Drone mapping gives insurance companies a fast, easy way of accurately documenting the scene, preserving key details while allowing the process of clean-up and reconstruction to begin as quickly as possible.